How does it work?

 - When finished planting, elastic waistband is above ground.

 - If it is dry when you bury the briefs, add water to the sites.
 Use non-treated water (chlorine and other chemicals are designed to kill microbes).

-- Compare briefs buried in different land uses like cropland, pastureland, gardens, hayland, and forested lands.
-Compare briefs buried in the same land uses under different management systems, like fields with and without cover crops, with and without spreading manure, with and without no-till seeding history, with and without earth worms.
+- Compare briefs buried in different land uses like cropland, rangeland, gardens, hayland, pastures, and forested lands.
+Compare briefs buried in the same land uses under different management systems such as fields with and without cover crops, with and without spreading manure, with and without no-till seeding history, with and without earth worms.